 Disruptions in Bulgaria and Turkey

-There are currently disruptions in both the Bulgarian and Turkish train network.
-This is the result of construction works, which will most likely take place until the end of summer.
+There are currently disruptions in both the Bulgarian and Turkish train network, as a result of construction works.
 If you plan to travel through Bulgaria and Turkey, you should read the following with care.
 This information is especially important for people who plan on taking the Balkan Express or Bosphorus Express to Istanbul.

 Construction works in Bulgaria